 If you are looking to make changes to your brain health and have questions regarding our program, CLICK HERE to schedule a call and see if the Mind-Body Program is for you.

-Dena has a passion for helping others.
-She is always researching, growing and learning to be able to bring the best to her clients.
-She has a passion working with families with Autism and Developmental Trauma.
-In addition to conducting regular Vision Board Workshops, Dena speaks on important topics related to brain health that include self-care, mindset, benefits of neurofeedback, the brain-gut connection, and brain nutrition.
+Dena is the owner and founder of A Brain Fit Life.
+She has a passion for empowering Foster, Adoptive and Special Needs parents to embrace the messy and fill their cups.
+Dena also speaks on important topics related to brain health that include self-care, mindset, benefits of neurofeedback, the brain-gut connection, and brain nutrition.

 Privacy & Cookies Policy